rafaelcn/dotfiles/README.md

 Linux setup tool.
 ===========

-A tool for creating my linux environment automatically (specifically my Xubuntu 14.04).
+A tool for creating my linux environment automatically (specifically my Xubuntu 15.04).
+And to generate my Github ssh-keys.

 __This work is greatly inspired by the [webcoyote](https://github.com/webcoyote/linux-setup) one.__